Scrawlink/scrawlink-extension/SCRAWLS.md

+You can share your scrawls in the `Scrawl share` channel of our [Telegram group](https://t.me/ScrawLink).

-(add here your links and  From Scrawl sessions)
+(You can also add here your links to your scrawls and fromScrawl sessions)

 # First From Scrawl Ever!
 (2023-11-25 Barcelona)